mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Package Initialization

-Initialization of top-level variables that require logic, not just a literal values or results of function calls, must be done in `init` functions.
+Initialization of package-level variables that require logic, not just literal values or results of function calls, must be done in `init` functions.
 A package can have any number of `init` functions in any of its source files.